AnomanderRevan/sanitizr/README.md

 ## Testing

+The package comes with a set of unit tests to ensure the sanitization functionality works as expected.
-To test the sanitization functionality, you can write unit tests for your application.
+To test the sanitization functionality locally, you can write unit tests for your application.
 For example:

 ```php
 public function testSanitization()